206th Rifle Division: Into Slovakia and Austria

 During January 1945, the 206th was detached from corps commands to serve as a separate division within 27th Army.
-On January 23 it assisted units of the 4th Romanian Army (now fighting on the Allied side) in the liberation of the Slovakian town of Rožňava; for its role in this on February 19 the 737th Regiment would be awarded the Order of Suvorov, 3rd Degree.
+On January 23 it assisted units of the 4th Romanian Army (now fighting on the Allied side) in the liberation of the Slovak town of Rožňava; for its role in this on February 19 the 737th Regiment would be awarded the Order of Suvorov, 3rd Degree.
 During February the Army came under command of 3rd Ukrainian Front and the division was again returned to 33rd Rifle Corps, where it would remain for the duration.

 With the end of the siege of Budapest and the German Operation Spring Awakening the Front was free to begin its final campaign into Austria.
 Székesfehérvár was captured for the second time on March 22 and for its part in this the 206th was awarded its final decoration, the Order of Bogdan Khmelnitsky, 2nd Degree, on April 26.
 On the same date the 748th Regiment was given the Order of the Red Banner and the 722nd Regiment received the Order of Kutuzov, 3rd Degree, both for assisting in the capture of the towns of Körmend and Vasvár.